manrajsingh960/GetTogether/README.md

 # Testing Information

-Test plan can be found in the deliver
+Test plan can be found in the deliverables section of the homepage.

 Login information to test app:

 Username: user1

 Password: 1234

 # How To Access Database